AdaCore/gnatstudio/docs/users_guide/editing.rst

         Print_Details (Self, Outstanding);
      end Print_Owing;

-The final version of `Print_Owing` is not perfect.
-For example, passing the initial value 0 to `Get_Outstanding` is useless and, in fact, it should probably be a function with no parameter.
+The final version of :command:`Print_Owing` is not perfect.
+For example, passing the initial value 0 to :command:`Get_Outstanding` is useless and, in fact, it should probably be a function with no parameter.
 But GPS already saves a lot of time and manipulation even given these imperfections.

 Finally, a word of caution: this refactoring doesn't check that you're starting with valid input.
-For example, if the text you select includes a `declare` block, you should always include the full block, not just a part of it (or select text between `begin` and `end`).
+For example, if the text you select includes a :command:`declare` block, you should always include the full block, not just a part of it (or select text between :command:`begin` and :command:`end`).
 Likewise, GPS doesn't expect you to select any part of the variable declarations, just the code.

 .. index:: external editor